saltstack/salt/doc/topics/tutorials/cloud_controller.rst

 VNC Consoles
 ============

-Salt Virt also sets up VNC consoles by default, allowing for remote visual consoles to be oped up.
+Although not enabled by default, Salt Virt can also set up VNC consoles allowing for remote visual consoles to be opened up.
+When creating a new VM using ``virt.init`` pass the ``enable_vnc=True`` parameter to have a console configured for the new VM.

 The information from a ``virt.query`` routine will display the vnc console port for the specific vms:

 .. code-block:: yaml